1. Figure out if you actually want kids at your wedding.

 Before deciding who your flower girl and ring bearer will be, you’ll want to decide if you’re planning on having children at your wedding at all.
 Inviting children to your wedding has its advantages (all the cuteness!) but also some potential issues (screaming during your ceremony!).
 Weigh the pros and cons of having an adults-only wedding, and figure out which approach is best for your big day.

-According to etiquette expert Anna Post, flower girls and ring bearers are usually between the ages of three and seven (older children may be considered for a “junior bridesmaid” or “junior groomsman” role).
+According to etiquette expert Anna Post, the age of ring bearer and flower girls are usually between the ages of three and seven (older children may be considered for a “junior bridesmaid” or “junior groomsman” role).
 Younger children are more likely to become shy and nervous at the wedding, though, so keep that in mind as you’re making your decision.
 Parents of particularly young children should be seated near the front of the venue on the aisle, so that kids can see mom or dad while processing down the aisle.
 Kids can always sit with their parents after they’ve completed their duties, rather than standing with the rest of the wedding party where they might become restless.

 3. Consider relationships, but also ages, personalities, and experience.

 If the choice isn’t obvious — i.e. you have your own children, or there are a couple of nieces or nephews you’re particularly close with — then selecting your flower girl and ring bearer might pose a bit of a challenge.
 You can always include more than two children in your wedding party — have an older child pull two or three little ones in a wagon, for example, or have one attendant throw petals while the other carries the bride’s train.
-But if you’re committed to selecting just two kids, consider ages and personalities.
+But if you’re committed to selecting just two kids, consider personalities and the age of your ring bearer and flower girls.
 Will your best friend’s son be so shy he hides under a pew?
 Will your brother’s daughter dance her way down the aisle, delighting everyone?
 Think about the quirks and traits of the kids you know and how they might fit into your wedding-day picture.

 You might also want to consider whether or not there are kids in your life who have been included in weddings before.
 If you have a niece who’s been a flower girl three times, and a friend’s daughter who has never been in a wedding, consider asking the friend’s daughter if she’d like to take part to partake in this special experience.